IrvRodFlo9/cartaPorteFrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.

+## Set environment

+1. Copy `.env.template` file
+2. Fill the environments variables, if isn't for production let `production=` empty
+3. Run `npm run envs` to generate the directory `src/environments` and the corresponding files

-## Development server
+## Development

 Run `npm start` for a dev server and open in the browser.
-Also `npm run serve` for a dev server.
+You can also run `npm run serve` for a dev server without open the browser.

 ## Code scaffolding